nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 ## Prepare the Sequences

-A Nextstrain site starts with:
+A Nextstrain site with VCF file input starts with:
 * A VCF file containing all the sequences you want to include (variable sites only)
 * A Fasta file of the reference sequence to which your VCF was mapped
 * A tab-delimited metadata file _we need better info about what format this should be..._

+There are other files you will need if you want to perform certain steps, like masking.
+If you are also working with TB sequences, you may be able to use the files provided here on your own data.
+Otherwise, you'll need to provide files specific to your pathogen.

-Here, our intput file is compressed with gzip - you can see it ends with `.vcf.gz`.
+Here, our input file is compressed with gzip - you can see it ends with `.vcf.gz`.
 However, `augur` can take gzipped or un-gzipped VCF files.
 It can also produce either gzipped or un-gzipped VCF files as output.
 Here, we'll usually keep our VCF files gzipped, by giving our output files endings like `.vcf.gz`, but you can specify `.vcf` instead.

-The data you need to make the TB site is in the `data` folder.
+All the data you need to make the TB site is in the `data` folder.

 ### Filter the Sequences